Nii-101/alx-system_engineering-devops/0x19-postmortem/README.md

 <img src=./post-mortem_meme.webp width=100%>

-# Currency Converter Postmorterm Report
+# GPA Calculator Postmorterm Report
-In this blog, I share my experience on an error that occured on one of the projects I built for a client, a realtime currency converter.
+In this blog, I share my experience on an error that occured on one of the projects I built for a friend, a gpa calculator.

 ## Summary and Root cause
-About 6 months ago, I was called by my client that his users were seeing a 500 server error anytime they visit the url to do a currency conversion.
-The root cause was that the provider serving us the exchange rate had changed their API response format.
+About a wek ago, My friend called that he was seeing a 500 server error anytime he visits the url to do a gpa calculation.

 ## Timeline
 - The error was realized on Friday 8th September, 2023 around 1300 hours (GMT) when the users of the website started experiencing 500 server error.